This game is rated PEGI 16

 The novelty is both in the web of lies and deceit you have to uncover but also because this is acted like a Netflix series or TV drama rather than a traditional video game.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Telling Lies or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Telling Lies in how they play or their theme.
 These are good alternative games to Telling Lies, or are a younger rated alternative for players not ready for PEGI 16 or ESRB MATURE 17+ games.